Master's Program

 M.S. in Speech-Language Pathology

-Our Master of Science (M.S.) in Speech-Language Pathology offers a two-year curriculum designed to prepare students for impactful careers in diverse settings, such as schools, hospitals, rehabilitation centers and community clinics.
-Our comprehensive curriculum ensures that students receive both the academic and clinical training needed for the Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA).
+Our Master of Science (M.S.) in Speech-Language Pathology includes a full-time, two-year curriculum designed to ensure that students receive both the academic and clinical training needed to earn the Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA) Council for Clinical Certification in Audiology and Speech-Language Pathology.

-Upon completing the M.S. degree, students are prepared to take their national certification (Praxis), embark upon their Clinical Fellowship (CF) and then apply for ASHA certification.
-The CF involves no less than 36 weeks of professional practice under the supervision of a certified speech-language pathologist, providing valuable real-world experience.
+Upon completing the M.S. degree, students are prepared to take the national certification examination (Praxis), begin their Clinical Fellowship (CF), and subsequently apply for ASHA certification.

 Program highlights

-- Clinical work: Students are required to complete a minimum of 375 clock hours of supervised clinical practice.
-This typically involves three to four semesters in our comprehensive on-campus Speech and Hearing Clinic.
-Additionally, students must also complete off-campus externship experiences, with placements available in public schools, hospitals, rehabilitation centers and early intervention programs in the Reno, Sparks and Carson City communities, as well as settings outside Northern Nevada.
+• Clinical work: Students complete a minimum of 375 clock hours of supervised clinical practice.
+This typically includes three to four semesters in our comprehensive on-campus Speech and Hearing Clinic.
+In addition, students complete off-campus clinical placements/externship experiences, with opportunities available in public schools, hospitals, rehabilitation centers, and early intervention programs in the Reno, Sparks, and Carson City communities, as well as in settings outside Northern Nevada.

 Academic Advising